 Chamil Rathnayake, a Graduate Assistant in the School of Communications, views teaching as a process of learning as much as teaching.
 For Rathnayake, teaching is a process of reflexive learning of the dynamics of the class, designing and devising a strategy to open students’ minds to absorb new concepts, critique, develop their own perspectives, and inculcate the habit of seeking knowledge independent of the instructor.
 With the guidance of his advisor and support from the faculty at the School of Communications, he teaches classes in the ICTs track at the school.
 A doctoral student in the interdisciplinary Communication and Information Sciences program, he brings an interdisciplinary focus to his class that blends concepts in different fields, such as information and communication technology, communication policy, and communication theory.
 As a student instructor, he views teaching as a transformative experience, and says, “the more I teach, the more I learn, and the more I learn, the more I can help my students to learn.”

-Robert W. Clopton Award for Outstanding Service to the Community
+Robert W. Clopton Award for Distinguished Service to the Community

 Joseph Keaweʻaimoku Kaholokula